osrf-migration/cloudsim-wiki/Deployment.md

 ## The general idea

-Skip this section if you're not interested in knowing what's going on.
+(Skip this section if you're not interested in knowing what's going on and just wants to follow instructions)

 EB adds a load balancer between the client and the instances which are running the server code.
 The deployment setup described here configures HTTPS between